zksecurity/stark-book/src/starkex/facts.md

         // TRUNCATED...
 ```

+## Example of checking if a fact internally

 Another example we can look at is within a proof verification.
 As explained in [Verifying a Cairo proof](./cairo.md), a proof verification is split in multiple transactions.